Flanker-shyam/Flanker-shyam/README.md

 ### :technologist: About Me :

-- :telescope: I’m Studying MCA in NIT Jamshedpur and contributing to frontend and backend for building web applications.
+- :telescope: I’m Studying MCA at NIT Jamshedpur and contributing to full stack for building web applications.

 - :seedling: Exploring Technical Content Writing.